 Psychological science is the experimental study of human thought and behavior in order to understand why people do what they do.
 The goal of this Frontiers experience is to provide insight into psychological science and also its application to the real world, other sciences, and engineering.
 To do so, this course offers a broad introduction to different topics in psychological science, such as the brain, development, sensations and perceptions, thinking, learning, memory, psychological disorders, and social environment.
 Participants in this course learn about these different topics, while conducting research projects with the help of hands-on activities.

-Women's Leadership Academy (Frontiers II)
+Theatre (Frontiers II)